mklarqvist/StormBitmaps/README.md

   and Wojciech Muła (23 Nov 2016).
 * Efficient Computation of Positional Population Counts Using SIMD Instructions, by Marcus D. R. Klarqvist, Wojciech Muła, and Daniel Lemire (upcoming)
-* [Consistently faster and smaller compressed bitmaps with Roaring](https://arxiv.org/pdf/1603.06549.pdf) by D. Lemire, G. Ssi-Yan-Kai, and O. Kaser.
+* [Consistently faster and smaller compressed bitmaps with Roaring](https://arxiv.org/abs/1603.06549) by D. Lemire, G. Ssi-Yan-Kai, and O. Kaser (21 Mar 2016).

 Compile test suite with: `make` and run `./fast_intersect_count`